obocat/daniel_toranzo_perez/README.md

 #### Options/configuration

 Most of the basic customization will take place in the `/_config.yml` file.
-Here is a list of customizations available via `/_config.yml`:

-[...write these out...]

 #### Editing content